syncfusion-content/blazor-docs/blazor/treegrid/filtering/filtering.md

 ![LIKEFilter](../images/blazor-treegrid-like_filter.gif)

-> The **LIKE** filter operator functions with various filtering modes of the [HierarchyMode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.SfTreeGrid-1.html#Syncfusion_Blazor_TreeGrid_SfTreeGrid_1_FilterSettings#Syncfusion_Blazor_TreeGrid_TreeGridFilterSettings_HierarchyMode) in the [FilterSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.SfTreeGrid-1.html#Syncfusion_Blazor_TreeGrid_SfTreeGrid_1_FilterSettings) property to display the filtered items.
+> When using the **LIKE** filter operator in a tree grid, records can be filtered using different filter [HierarchyMode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.SfTreeGrid-1.html#Syncfusion_Blazor_TreeGrid_SfTreeGrid_1_FilterSettings#Syncfusion_Blazor_TreeGrid_TreeGridFilterSettings_HierarchyMode) of the [FilterSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.SfTreeGrid-1.html#Syncfusion_Blazor_TreeGrid_SfTreeGrid_1_FilterSettings) property.
+This allows for the display of filtered items according to various hierarchy modes.
 For more information about filter hierarchy mode refer to [this section](https://blazor.syncfusion.com/documentation/treegrid/filtering/filtering#filter-hierarchy-modes).

 ## Filter enum column